 - a.
-New construction in the Oread Neighborhood should recognize and respect the historic elements and patterns that exist within the neighborhood.
+New construction in the Oread Neighborhood should recognize and respect the historic elements and patternsthat exist within the neighborhood.
 The design of new structures should respond to the character of existing structures, using them as a source of inspiration for new designs. - b.
-New construction should avoid trying to create an artificial history by duplicating styles and designs that are not associated with the neighborhood.
+New avoid should construction trying to create an artificial history by duplicating styles and designs that are not associated with the neighborhood.
 For example, while the Spanish Revival style is appropriate within the period of significance (1877-1945), because it is not found in significant amounts in the neighborhood, it is not appropriate for Oread.